Lomray-Software/react-mobx-manager/README.md

 - Look at [NextJS example](https://github.com/Lomray-Software/nextjs-mobx-store-manager-example) for a better understanding (needs writing a wrapper).

 ## Important Tips
-- Create **singleton** store only for global stores e.g, for application settings, logged user, etc.
+- Create **singleton** store only for global stores e.g, for application settings, logged user, theme, etc.
 - To get started, stick to the concept: Store for Component.
 Don't connect (through withStores) not singleton store to several components.

 ## Documentation